distribution/distribution/docs/deploying.md

 And then push and pull images as an authenticated user.

+#### Gotcha

+Seeing X509 errors is usually a sign you are trying to use self-signed certificates, and failed to [configure your docker daemon properly](insecure.md).

 ### Alternatives

 1. You may want to leverage more advanced basic auth implementations through a proxy design, in front of the registry.
 You will find examples of such patterns in the [recipes list](recipes.md).

 2. Alternatively, the Registry also supports delegated authentication, redirecting users to a specific, trusted token server.
-That approach requires significantly more investment, and only make sense if you want to fully configure ACLs and more control over the Registry integration into your global authorization and authentication systems.
+That approach requires significantly more investment, and only makes sense if you want to fully configure ACLs and more control over the Registry integration into your global authorization and authentication systems.

 You will find [background information here](spec/auth/token.md), and [configuration information here](configuration.md#auth).

-Beware that you will have to implement your own authentication service for this to work.
+Beware that you will have to implement your own authentication service for this to work, or leverage a third-party implementation.

 ## Managing with Compose